 - The intricacies of human psychology

 Game designers don’t work alone.
-Creating a game is teamwork where all team members communicate, exchanging ideas and proposing alternatives.
-Artists know more about art and can tell the game designer why the chosen menu style doesn’t fit the setting.
-Programmers will talk about the impossibility to implement a certain game feature due to the engine’s peculiarities.
+Creating a game is a team effort in which all team members communicate, exchange ideas, and suggest alternatives.
+Artists are better versed in art and can explain to the game designer why the selected menu style does not fit the setting.
+Programmers will talk about the impossibility of implementing a particular game function due to the peculiarities of the engine.
 But the game designer remains the main manager of the idea.

 Given the huge number of responsibilities, these professionals are often divided into different categories.
-For example, it can be:
+For example, it could be:

 - Content designers, responsible for creating characters, items, missions, and tasks.